 This should give you time to fight fires and resolve any last-minute problems that arise.
 With this in mind, your timeline should tackle the most difficult or time-consuming areas wherever possible first.

 8. Be proactive

 If there are certain items requested by the auditor that you're unsure about, you should be proactive about it.
 Asking them questions will avoid any unnecessary delays once the audit has begun.
-You should also talk to decision-makers or those you will be relying on for certain details to complete the audit preparation.
-It's important that there is total transparency between you and them and that they are clear on what you need from them.
+You should also talk to decision-makers or those you’ll be relying on for certain details to complete the audit preparation.
+It's important that there is total transparency between you and them and that they’re clear on what you need from them.

 9. Prepare your paperwork